-- Self-portrait (1 person): Shoots when the face of at least one person, including you, is detected. - Self-portrait (2 people): Shoots when the faces of at least two people, including vou, are detected. - 1.
-Press [BS] and then select "Self-portrait (1 person)" or "Self-portrait (2 people)". - 2.
-Press the shutter button all the way down, and point the camera at yourself.
+- Self-portrait (1 person): Shoots when the face of at least one person, including you, is detected. - Self-portrait (2 people): Shoots when the faces of at least two people, including you, are detected. - Press [BS] (a) and then select "Self-portrait (1 person)" or "Self-portrait (2 people)".

+2. Press the shutter button all the way down, and point the camera at yourself.

 About three seconds after you press the shutter button, the camera will go into Auto Shutter standby and start face detection.
 The camera will go into Auto Shutter standby and detect the faces of any people in the image.

 When the camera is able to detect the number of required

-- individuals, it will release the shutter automatically when it determines there is no image blur. - The camera will emit a shutter sound and the front lamp will flash twice when the shutter is released - · To cancel Auto Shutter standby, press [SET].
+individuals, it will release the shutter automatically when it determines there is no image blur.

+- The camera will emit a shutter sound and the front lamp will flash twice when the shutter is released. - To cancel Auto Shutter standby, press [SET].

-To shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 37), turn off the Make-up Mode (page 44).
+You can shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 40).
 Operation is the same as that when a continuous shutter (CS) mode is used in combination with Auto Shutter.
-See page 68 for more information.
+See page 73 for more information.

-- If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Shooting with the self-portrait feature may produce a blurred image when shooting in areas where lighting is dim, which results in a very slow shutter speed setting. - The Auto Power Off (page 141) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 140) is disabled while Auto Shutter being used.
+- If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Shooting with the self-portrait feature may produce a blurred image when shooting in areas where lighting is dim, which results in a very slow shutter speed setting. - The Auto Power Off (page 159) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
+Sleep (page 158) is disabled while Auto Shutter being used.